james-flynn-ie/james-flynn-ie.github.io/index.md

 Here you will find a bit about me, as well as some links to my current projects.

-If you would like to contribute to any of the projects, then please follow one of the project links and check out the Contributing Guide.
+If you would like to contribute, then please follow one of the project links and check out the Contributing Guide.

 ### About Me